yogeshpatil4/credit-card-powerbi-sql/README.md

 - [Conclusion](#conclusion)

 ## Overview
 The Credit Card Dashboard Project is a dynamic data visualization solution developed using Power BI.
-It integrates multiple data sources and uses SQL scripts to update a MySQL database, ensuring that the dashboard always reflects the latest information.
+It integrates multiple data sources and employs a direct import method to update a MySQL database, ensuring that the dashboard always reflects the latest information.
 This project provides a comprehensive view of credit card transactions and customer insights, empowering stakeholders to make data-driven decisions.

 ## Objectives